Ghaziabad: A battle to watch out for as former army boss takes on SP-BSP

 "Some works have been done and some others remain in pipeline.
 If we do not get another chance, those works may not get completed," he added.

-The Samajwadi Party claims that nothing more has come to Ghaziabad since the Akhilesh Yadav government was succeeded by the BJP.
+The SP claims that nothing more has come to Ghaziabad since the Akhilesh Yadav government was succeeded by the BJP.

 "People are angry over the local issues.
 In fact, the BJP workers have admitted, but hesitantly, that they cannot get work done.
 The MP should be local and available to the people.
 The traders and businessmen are unhappy about GST and demonetisation," said Sanjay Yadav, former Ghaziabad president of the SP.